Updated: January 2021

-We set out bright and early in hope of pie from the Pitchfork Pie Stand—a run by journalist and caretaker of the house, Beth Howard.
+We set out bright and early in hope of pie from the now-defunct Pitchfork Pie Stand—run by journalist and caretaker of the house, Beth Howard.
 Unfortunately we quickly found out there were no pies to be had.
 According to the kindly older woman manning the visitor’s center, Beth had an unprecedentedly busy Saturday and sold out in one day for the first time.
 Ever.

 Maybe it had something to do with this little write-up in the New York Times earlier this week, but whatever the reason, we didn’t let the lack of pie ruin our day.
 We enjoyed the sunshine, learned a bit more about the famous work’s history and even had our photo taken in “American Gothic” costumes.